wills106/homeassistant-solax-modbus/README.md

 # homsassistant-solax-modbus
 SolaX Power Modbus custom_component for Home Assistant Support Modbus over RS485 & TCP

-You can have multiple instances of this Integration
+You can have multiple instances of this Integration, just change the default Prefix from SolaX to something else.
+Ie SolaX Main or SolaX Southwest

 Supports: